Do Spouses of 100% Disabled Veterans Get Benefits?

 Benefits for the Surviving Spouse of a 100% Disabled Veteran

 If your spouse dies with a 100% disability rating, you may be entitled to Dependency and Indemnity Compensation (DIC).
-For 2025, the base rate of compensation for a surviving spouse is $1,653.07/month.
+For the period from December 1, 2025, through November 30, 2026, the base rate of compensation for a surviving spouse is $1,699.36/month.
 Under certain circumstances, the spouse may be entitled to additional compensation.
-For example:

-- If the surviving spouse has a disabling condition that necessitates regular help with daily activities, compensation is increased by $409.53/month.
+- If the surviving spouse has a disabling condition that necessitates regular help with daily activities, compensation is increased by $421.00/month.

-- If the surviving spouse is housebound due to a disability, compensation will be increased by $191.85/month.
+- If the surviving spouse is housebound due to a disability, compensation will be increased by $197.22/month.

 Benefits are also increased for each minor child.
-A surviving spouse with minor children will receive an extra $409.53/month for each child.
-In addition, a surviving spouse with one or more children will receive $350/month in transitional benefits for the first two years after the veteran spouse’s death.
+A surviving spouse with minor children will receive an extra $421.00/month for each child.
+In addition, a surviving spouse with one or more children will receive $359.00/month in transitional benefits for the first two years after the veteran spouse’s death.

 Surviving spouses of deceased veterans may also qualify for additional benefits, such as home loan programs, financial advice, and career counseling.
 However, each program has its own requirements.
 For example, to get a certificate of eligibility for a VA-backed mortgage loan, the surviving spouse must show that the veteran died from a service-connected condition or had been totally disabled before their death.